mfenniak/dynamodb_fdw/README.md

 ```

 If you change the code in the `dynamodbfdw` directory, you will need to disconnect and reconnect to the PostgreSQL server to see the changes.

+### Testing

+dynamodb_fdw has two sets of tests; unit tests that run without a PostgreSQL database or an AWS account, and integration tests that require both.
+Both test suites are... petite.
+But it's a start!

+Using the nix development environment, run all tests with `pytest`, the unit tests with `pytest dynamodbfdw`, and the integration tests with `pytest tests/integration`.

+The integration tests require a running PostgreSQL server on localhost port 5432, as described in the development environment documentation above, plus active AWS credentials with permissions to list, create, and modify DynamoDB tables in the us-east-1 region.
+All interactions with AWS will take place there.
+The integration tests do not cleanup after themselves, but at least empty DynamoDB tables don't cost anything.

 ## Thanks